 Rooms start at $110 USD.
 Book a stay at Hotel Ysuri Sayulita here.

 Hotelito Los Sueños

 This is probably my favorite Sayulita hotel on this list.

 Hotelito Los Sueños is tucked away in the northern side of Sayulita just off of the main street and away from all of the noise and partying of the south side of town (not that I didn’t also partake in those things while visiting!).

 In addition to the location, I love the layout of the hotel which makes each room feel completely private.
-But most of all, I love the yoga room upstairs where you can take part in daily classes with the resident yoga instructor, Audra in the Rose Room Yoga studio.
+But most of all, I love the yoga room upstairs where you can take part in daily classes or even yoga retreats in Sayulita with the resident yoga instructor, Audra in the Rose Room Yoga studio.